iterative/dvc.org/content/blog/2021-04-15-april-21-dvc-heartbeat.md

   Monthly updates are here!
 Loads from the Community, use cases, videos, 5 new hires and more!
 descriptionLong: |
   Monthly updates are here!
-Read all about what our community is doing with DVC, our CEO's interviews and talks, new team members more!
+Read all about what our community is doing with DVC, our CEO's interviews and talks, new team members and more!
 picture: 2021-04-15/apr21cover.png
 author: jeny_defigueiredo
 commentsUrl: https://discuss.dvc.org/t/april-21-heartbeat/718?u=jendefig